Chatbot Vs. Intelligent Virtual Assistant - What's the difference?

 #2 IVAs are technically advanced

 Apart from the core capability of powering conversations, IVAs possess a wide variety of features to meet the complex requirements of any enterprise.
 These capabilities result in increased ROI over time and justify why IVAs are better for the future of CX.
-Let’s take a look at few instances validating the same:
+Let’s take a look at a few instances validating the same:

 1. Contextual AI to Agent handoffs: Unlike other chatbots, which use auto-assign routing logic based on query queue to pass chats, Haptik IVAs take into account the agents' availability and capabilities to provide the best support experience.
 Furthermore, Haptik NLP auto-suggests answers for queries to assist agents in responding to incoming user messages.

 2. Leveraging Voice for enhanced CX: Given the growing use of voice as a medium for customer communication, IVA’s enable users to interact with businesses as if they were speaking to a person.
-An IVA like the ones we build at Haptik can accomplish this by using custom NLU models to understand customer speech and underlying messages to respond through text or speech.
+An IVA like the ones we built at Haptik can accomplish this by using custom NLU models to understand customer speech and underlying messages to respond through text or speech.
 On the contrary, Chatbots are not prepared for phonetic errors, background noise, or differences in accent, making them unreliable for providing customers assistance via voice.

-3. Chat interface & user experience: While chatbots come with static buttons or text as responses after a user initiates a conversation, IVAs uses interactive prompts to get the user’s attention based on pre-defined triggers.
+3. Chat interface & user experience: While chatbots come with static buttons or text as responses after a user initiates a conversation, IVAs use interactive prompts to get the user’s attention based on pre-defined triggers.
 When the user begins texting, the IVA can further autosuggest responses.
 The chat interface can also be configured dynamically to fit the brand’s design needs.

 Summing it up!

-When in a fix between Chatbots and IVAs, the latter will help you ensure customer’s delight!
+When in a fix between Chatbots and IVAs, the latter will help you ensure customer delight!
 We hope this article helped explain how IVAs stand out in a sea of chatbots.
-The IVAs implemented by Haptik have been assisting brands to have more thoughtful and customer-focused conversations to inform, assist, convince, or to sell.
+The IVAs implemented by Haptik have been assisting brands to have more thoughtful and customer-focused conversations to inform, assist, convince, or sell.
 And it would be fitting to say that the next generation of Conversational AI is at your doorstep and it’s time to embrace IVAs.